-- Weight loss experts recommend we eat some type of breakfast about an hour after getting up and have lunch about 3.5-4 hours later.
+- Weight loss experts recommend we eat some type of breakfast about an hour after getting up and have lunch about 3.5 to 4 hours later.

 3. Move more (at least 3 miles a day)

-One new habit, walking more, is the easiest way to consistently get in the exercise you need.
+When it comes to exercise, one new habit is what everyone should be focused on: walking more!
+Walking is the easiest way for nearly everyone to consistently get in the exercise we need.
 Get an app, Fitbit or another tracker to track how many steps you take per day and aim to walk a minimum of 3 miles.
-Here are some smaller habits to get you into the routine:

 - Walk after meals, especially lunch and dinner.
 This aids digestion too.

 - Shop in stores more often.
-Use overnight shipping and online shopping when you really need it.
+Do less online shopping or keep to when you really need it.

 - Work it in at work.
-Take breaks that require walking—go see a co-worker instead of sending an email, take the stairs to go 1-3 flights, use the walking desk if your company has one, and use all opportunities to walk.
+Go to see a co-worker instead of sending an email, take the stairs when you’re doing 1-3 flights, book the walking desk for an hour a week and make more opportunities to walk.

-- Do all three, but focus on perfecting one habit a time.
+- Aim to do all three of these weight loss habits, but focus on perfecting only one a time.

-- It usually helps to start with the easiest or more foundational habit.
+- Start with the easiest or most foundational habit.
 In this case, it would be timing your meals right.

-- Next, work on the habit you’ve failed at least.
-So if you’ve failed at diets a lot, make exercise your next focus.
+- Next, work on the habit that’s easier for you to master.
+So, if you’ve failed at diets a lot, make exercise your next focus.